callstack/ts-regex-builder/docs/API.md

 Regex syntax: `(...)`.

-Captures, also known as capturing groups, are used to extract and store parts of the matched string for later use.
+Captures, also known as capturing groups, extract and store parts of the matched string for later use.

 ### `choiceOf()`